-Best snorkeling spots in Coron
+Best snorkeling spots near Coron

-1 – Siete Pecados group of islands
+1 – Siete Pecados group of islands near Coron

 This is one of the best places for snorkeling in the Coron area and the Philippines.

-This group of islands is the most popular snorkeling spot in Coron as they are the closest to Coron town and the easiest to get to.
+People think this group of islands is the most popular snorkeling spot in Coron as they are the closest to Coron town and the easiest to get to.

 You can get to the reefs of Siete Pecados, both as part of an organized tour and rent a boat with a captain.
 You can also get to Siete Pecados by land – 6 kilometers on foot or by taxi, from 200 meters by swimming.
 The corals and fish in the Siete Pecados are fantastic.
 This place is one of the best snorkeling spots in the Philippines.